State-of-the-art theory applied to practice—in law, business and interpersonal relationships.

 For Information: contact Dana Curtis, Conflict Resolution Program Director, at firstname.lastname@example.org or (415) 515-8903.

-MCLE: Santa Clara Law certifies this activity for 41 hours.
-MCLE credit, two hours Ethics; and one hour Elimination of Bias.
+MCLE: As a State Bar of California approved MCLE provider, Santa Clara Law certifies that this activity has been approved for 16.75 hours of MCLE credit, including one hour for Legal Ethics and one hour of Elimination of Bias.